Peter Carl Goldmark

 Peter Carl Goldmark (born Péter Károly Goldmark; December 2, 1906 – December 7, 1977) was a Hungarian-American engineer who, during his time with Columbia Records, was instrumental in developing the long-playing microgroove 331/3 rpm phonograph disc, the standard for incorporating multiple or lengthy recorded works on a single disc for two generations.
 The LP was introduced by Columbia's Goddard Lieberson in 1948.
-Lieberson was later president of Columbia Records from 1956–71 and 1973–75.
-According to György Marx, he was one of The Martians.
+Lieberson was later president of Columbia Records from 1956–1971 and 1973–1975.
+According to György Marx, Goldmark was one of The Martians.

 Early life

 Goldmark married Frances Trainer, whom he later divorced.
 Together they had four children; three sons: Peter Jr., Christopher, Andrew and one daughter: Frances.
 After divorcing Frances Trainer, Goldmark married Diane Davis and had two more children: Jonathan and Susan.